 Here, you can determine the start and end times, break duration, and leave deduction.

-When an employee is already scheduled for the requested leave time period
+When a team member is already scheduled for the requested leave time period

-The employee requesting leave may already be scheduled to work during the leave date requested.
+The team member requesting leave may already be scheduled to work during the leave date requested.

-Whether the employee is applying for sick leave due to shifts missed in the recent past, or a last-minute request in the near future, Deputy will notify you of the scheduled shifts on the request.
+Whether the team member is applying for sick leave due to shifts missed in the recent past, or a last-minute request in the near future, Deputy will notify you of the scheduled shifts on the request.

 In the example above, the approving manager receives a warning that Abby is already scheduled for a shift during the period she is requesting leave in the next week.

-If the shift is made open then other employees will be able to claim it to work it instead of Abby once the leave is approved.
+If the shift is made open then other team members will be able to claim it to work it instead of Abby once the leave is approved.